jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 1) Backdoor a userland LNK file/README.md

 [Empire](https://github.com/EmpireProject/Empire) is a post-exploitation framework.
 By post-exploitation, it means after the initial payload execution & gaining Command & Control (or C2) session with the target machine.

-This module does not store any payload as files.
+This module does not store any payload as files on disk.
 It uses a registry path as defined in the field RegPath to store the payload that will be executed when user clicks the poison LNK-shortcut (eg. web browser shortcut).
 In [another sample](https://github.com/jymcheong/SysmonResources/tree/master/6.%20Sample%20Data/stage%202%20(Get%20In)/3.%20install%20payloads/(Type%202)%20Abuse%20userland%20schedule-task), I used **A**lternate **D**ata **S**tream instead of registry storage.

 ![](img/backdoorLNK.png)